3mdeb/news-and-ideas/blog/content/post/2020-04-27-trenchboot-nlnet-release-04.md

 ## CI/CD system

-As it is mentioned in the beginning of this post, we have introduced **CI/CD system** to build each TrenchBoot components.
-It is a big step towards development and validation automation.
-Also it is a convenient way to deliver all necessary up-to-date binaries.
-This section describes how this environment is built, what tools do we use and how You can utilize this system.
+As it is mentioned in the beginning of this post, int this release we have introduced **CI/CD system** to build each TrenchBoot components.
+It is a big step towards fully-automated development, validation and deployment.
+Besides building advantages, it is a convenient way to deliver all necessary up-to-date binaries.
+This section describes how this environment is built, what tools do we use and how you can utilize our system.

 ### Continuous Integration / Continuous Delivery

+Before you get acquainted with our particular system, we will get you familiar with **Continuous Integration / Continuous Delivery** concept.
+What is behind this idea and how it improves quality of work and final product.

+##### Continuous Integration (CI)

+Basically this practice is used in development stage of project and greatly simplify release process.
+Let's consider cyclic, monthly release of our `TrenchBoot: Open Source DRTM` project.
+Throughout the whole month, there are code changes in all repositories related to project.
+Over time verification of introduced changes manually  becomes too complex and too uncomfortable.
+Imagine building same binaries every time when there is even slight change.
+It must be done, but it is ineffective when delegated person must do it by hand.
+At this point, **CI** comes with help!
+It is a system which *automatically builds specific component* in response to a defined event.
+This event is mostly new commit, tag release or merge - it is defined by the owner and adapted to project's needs.
+As a result, every code change is automatically checked against crash and hereby gives quick feedback to developers.

+##### Continuous Delivery (CD)

+**Continuous Delivery (CD)** is a successor of CI phase.
+As mentioned, CI checks the build and validate its correctness.
+However, the end products are always binary files (applications) which should be provided to users.
+That is the scope of CD part. *It releases and publishes* final deliveries, so it can be used by user.
+Moreover, you are sure that those deliveries (binary files mostly) have passed build and test phases (in CI), which confirms their correctness of operation.

 ### Our CI/CD system

 ### Theory of operation

 ## Summary